CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 After, consider the following: how does the size of your largest solved instance compare with the size of RSA keys in use today?
-Can you estimate the quantum resources that would be needed to factor numbers of this size?
-Consider the number of qubits and gates, assuming the qubits are perfect.
-If you want to go further, you could even estimate a rough wall time by looking at the gate operation speeds of present-day hardware.
+Can you estimate the quantum resources that would be needed to factor numbers of this size, and when we might have a device capable of doing so?
+Consider the qubit count and gate count in your estimate.
+To take things further, you could even estimate a rough wall time by looking at circuit depth, and gate operation speeds of present-day hardware.

 ## Task 4: Business applications